 Chive blossom vinegar is not just any old flavoured vinegar.
-Take a look at this vibrant colour…
+Take a look at that vibrant colour…

-I first discovered the idea of making homemade chive blossom vinegar last year and with multiple garden beds full of chives, I couldn’t imagine anything better to make with my garden bounty.
+I made homemade chive blossom vinegar last year for the first time.
+With several garden beds full of chives, I couldn’t imagine anything better to make with my garden bounty.
 And am I ever glad I did!

 You’ll be blown away by how incredibly complex the flavour of chive blossom vinegar is, and by contrast, how easy it is to make.